umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/installing-and-uninstalling-packages.md

 ![SEOChecker in content](images/seochecker-content-section.png)

-To uninstall the SEOChecker from a website, the first step would be to remove the package via a dotnet command or using the NuGet Package Manager in Visual Studio.
+To uninstall the SEOChecker from a website, the first step is to remove the package via a `dotnet` command or use the NuGet Package Manager.

 The following command can be used for uninstalling the package: